Reed Miller

 James Reed Miller (February 29, 1880 – December 29, 1923), who recorded as Reed Miller and as James Reed, was an American tenor who had an active career as a concert and oratorio singer during the first quarter of the 20th century.
 He possessed a beautiful warm lyrical voice that was very expressive.

 Biography

 James Reed Miller was born in South Carolina on February 29, 1880.
-His parents were George Washington Miller (1837–1892) and Emmala Thompson Miller (née Reed; 1839–1893).
-He was the youngest of five children; his siblings were William Nicholas (1869–1922), George Augustus (1871–1941), Caroline Hammond (1873–1961), and Mary Yarborough (1873–1965).

 Miller began his career as a soloist in churches in New York City where he achieved a high reputation.
 He began appearing at major music festivals throughout the United States in the first decade of the 20th century.
 He was married to contralto Nevada Van der Veer (1870-1958).
-Along with his wife, soprano Agnes Kimball and bass-baritone Frank Croxton, Miller toured the United States in the Croxton Quartet.
+Along with soprano Agnes Kimball, bass-baritone Frank Croxton, and his wife, Miller toured the United States in the Croxton Quartet.
 He was also a member of the Columbia Stellar Quartet.